RTEMS/rtems-docs/user/start/basics.rst

 :file:`/bd/projects/box-sorter/rtems`
   Box Sorter project's custom RTEMS kernel source and installed BSP.

-If there is an RTEMS kernel you to share between projects you can move this to a top level and share.
+A further varation if there is an RTEMS kernel you want to share between projects is it to move this to a top level and share.
 In this case you will end up with:

 :file:`/bd/rtems`
   The top path to production tools and kernels.